odan/slim4-skeleton/docs/testing.md

 # Testing

+## Usage

 The test directory is: `tests/`

+The fixture directory is: `tests/Fixture/`

-To start the unit test, run:
+To start all tests, run:

 ``` bash
 $ composer test
 ```

-or
+To start all tests with code coverage, run:

 ``` bash
 $ composer test-coverage
 ```

-The code coverage report (xml and html) output directory is: `build/coverage/`
+The code coverage output directory is: `build/coverage/`

+## Overview

 You can write several kinds of tests: